antennaforge/10m-3el-phased-array-yagi/Truss.md

 | Forward-fed | 61             |
 | Director    | 55             |

+4. During assembly insert each mast pair into the corresponding tubes on the truss base.

-4. During disassembly, just clip the tensioner on the mast clip to prevent accidental unwinding and messy cord tangles.
+5. During disassembly, just clip the tensioner on the mast clip to prevent accidental unwinding and messy cord tangles.

 <img src='images/truss/mast-disassembly.jpeg' width='30%'>

-5. Disassembled masts with cord wrapped around each pair.
+6. Disassembled masts with cord wrapped around each pair.

 <img src='images/truss/truss-masts.jpeg' width='30%'>